 For example, excess sugar can make some people anxious and uneasy.
 If that’s your case, feel free to refuse sugary foods and explain why you do it.

 Sometimes, there are practical or ethical reasons behind not accepting food.
 And that’s great!

 Make sure you concisely explain why you don’t accept the food.

 If you have decided to go vegetarian or vegan because of ethical reasons, simply state the fact – but avoid gruesome details.

 If you have decided to go on a diet, explain that you’re trying to get your health under control.
 No need to go any further, unless someone asks and you feel comfortable doing so!

-The same applies in the event that you did not like the food served.
+The same applies if you did not like the food served.

 How should you refuse food?

 This is also known as the good old “it’s not you, it’s me” element.

 Whenever you’re about to refuse food, you need to make it clear that it’s not about the food or whoever is offering it to you.